 In other words, if you practice polarized training, you run your easy days easy and your hard days hard.
 The murky middle is all but eliminated, or at least minimized to nearly nothing.

-In other words, elite athletes, who competed in sports such as running, cycling, and cross-country skiing, were seemingly spending the bulk of their training time doing low-intensity workouts, with some training time at a high intensity, and little to no time in the murky middle.
+In other words, elite athletes who competed in endurance sports such as running, spent the bulk of their training time doing low-intensity workouts, with some training time at a high intensity and little to no time in the murky middle.1Seiler, K. S., & Kjerland, G. O. (2006).
+Quantifying training intensity distribution in elite endurance athletes: is there evidence for an “optimal” distribution?.
+Scandinavian Journal of Medicine and Science in Sports, 16(1), 49–56. https://doi.org/10.1111/j.1600-0838.2004.00418.x

-If your recovery runs the day after a hard workout are run too fast and are too intense, instead of coming back to 90-100% or so, you might recover only about 80-85%.
+If your recovery run the day after your hard-intensity session is too fast and intense, instead of returning to 90-100% or so, you might recover only about 80-85%.

-As a result, when it’s time to do the next hard speed workout, your body is already starting at a reduced capacity–you only have 80-85% of your effort to give to the workout, instead of nearly 100%.
+As a result, when it’s time to do the next hard workout, your body is already starting at a reduced capacity–you only have 80-85% of your effort to give to the workout instead of nearly 100%.

-Proponents of this polarized training model argue that Zone 2 is not actually hard enough to effectively trigger the physiological adaptations required for improved performance, and also not easy enough to facilitate recovery or increase endurance.
+Proponents of this polarized training model argue that Zone 2 is not sufficiently challenging to trigger the physiological adaptations required for improved performance, nor is it sufficiently easy to facilitate recovery or increase endurance.

-Not only does falling into the trap of running almost every run at the same pace limit your overall progress, it can also lead to overtraining and overuse injuries, because the same stresses and intensities are placed on the body stride after stride, run after run.
+Not only does falling into the trap of running at almost the same pace for every run limit your overall progress, but it can also lead to overtraining and overuse injuries, as the same stresses and intensities are placed on the body, stride after stride, run after run.

-In contrast, runners that train at drastically different paces—running speed workouts and slow runs—introduce more variability into their stride and the resultant stresses on bones, muscles, and connective tissues.
+In contrast, runners who train at drastically different paces—running speed workouts and slow runs—introduce more variability into their stride and the resultant stresses on bones, muscles, and connective tissues.

 This can reduce the risk of injury and increase overall strength.